 State Candidate Election Committees: A political party committee may make unlimited contributions to the "election committee" designated for a state candidate.
-The party must make the contributions from the committee/account described above that is subject to the contribution limit.
+The party must make the contributions from the committee or account that is subject to the contribution limit as described above.
 A political party committee may not make a contribution to an election committee after the election unless the committee has net debt.

-State Officeholder Committees: A political party committee may not make a contribution that exceeds the limit imposed on state officeholder committees.
+State Officeholder Committees: A political party committee may not make a contribution that exceeds the limit imposed on a state officeholder committee.